First look: Jackery Explorer 1500 Pro Portable Power Station

 The Explorer 1500 Pro is huge.
 More than a cubic foot in volume, and weighing in at close to 40 pounds, it's a monster.

-On the top there's a fold-flat handle on the top, which comes in handy when moving the power station.
+On the top there's a fold-flat handle, which comes in handy when moving the power station.

 There are a few things things that I look for when testing a power station.

-First, the inputs, outputs, and rated capacity need to match up with the published specs.
+First, the inputs, outputs, and rated capacity need to match up with the published specs (see the specs list above).

 The Explorer 1500 Pro passes this test with flying colors.